Home How2Buy Helmets Children Promotions Pamphlets Statistics Laws Standards

 There are lots of helmets for kids from one to five years old.
 There are no tiny helmets on the market because nobody recommends taking a very young infant on a bicycle.
 Kids need vents in hot weather even if they are not pedaling, and most toddler helmets have sets of fit pads of different thickness to adjust for growth.
 We have more on kids helmets, more on taking a tot along and a page on trailers or bicycle-mounted child seats too.

-Where can I find a helmet for my big head?
+Where can I find a helmet for my extra large head?

 What about my bald head?